 For example, let's say Eden and her husband Kenny both work for the same employer.
 Eden's doctor orders her to take off work for six weeks to recover from childbirth.
 Once recovered, she uses her remaining six weeks of FMLA leave to take care of the baby.

-This would leave Kenny with only six weeks of FMLA paternity leave.
-If he uses that six weeks of parental leave, he'd still have another six weeks of FMLA leave he can use for other reasons—like if he becomes ill or injured or if his child develops a serious health condition.
+Kenny is left with only six weeks of FMLA paternity leave.
+If he uses that six weeks of parental leave, he’d still have another six weeks of FMLA leave he can use for other reasons—like if he becomes ill or injured or if his child develops a serious health condition.

 Do You Get Paid on FMLA in Wisconsin?